Tim-Jackins/git-lessons/README.md

 >A set of tutorials and challenges to ready students for collaboration via Git and GitHub

 These tutorials are designed to be added into a [Canvas course](https://www.canvaslms.com/).
-This is why they don't conform to CommonMark Spec.

 ## Table of Contents